Swastikyadav/visionmad/src/pages/curriculum/html-css/environment-setup/index.md

 ---
 slug: "/curriculum/html-css/intro-to-web-development"
 date: "2021-02-09"
-title: "Intro to HTML, CSS and evnironment setup"
+title: "Intro to web development and evnironment setup"
 description: "HTML and CSS are the fundamentals and building blocks of web development.
 And your journey to learn web development starts here."
 type: "lesson"
 ---